-There are 23 images in the preview samples gallery Please do not reproduce any of these images on a website or any newsletter / magazine without prior permission (see our copyright page).
+There are 27 images in the samples gallery.
+Please do not reproduce any of these images on a website or any newsletter / magazine without prior permission (see our copyright page).
 We make the originals available for private users to download to their own machines for personal examination or printing (in conjunction with this review), we do so in good faith, please don't abuse it.

 Unless otherwise noted images taken with no particular settings at full resolution.
 Because our review images are now hosted on the 'galleries' section of dpreview.com, you can enjoy all of the new galleries functionality when browsing these samples.
 The links on this page will go straight to a slideshow.

 With thanks to David Edelstein for the loan of his 50mm F/2 Summicron-M